JoshuaEmery/Dev_Test_Frontend/README.md

 ### Optimistic Updates

 The application implements optimistic updates for a responsive user experience.
 If we do not need this level of responsiveness, this is far from necessary.
 Just something to consider.
 Essentially what happens is that the UI is updated immediately with the new data before the API call is made.
 If the API call is successful, the UI is updated with the real data.
 If the API call is unsuccessful, the UI is updated with the reverted data.
+If we did go forward with the feature in prod I would likely use a library such as Tanstack.

 ```typescript
 // Example: Creating a task